A Novel Approach to Neutrino-Hydrogen Measurements: Introduction

-The only available data from $\nu(\bar \nu)$-H interactions were collected by the early bubble chamber experiments ANL~\cite{Barish:1978pj}, BNL~\cite{Baker:1982ty}, BEBC~\cite{Jones:1991gd,Jones:1990au}, and FNAL~\cite{Bell:1978ta,Derrick:1981zb}.
-In spite of the excellent experimental resolution of those measurements, the overall statistics is limited to about 16,000 events and is insufficient for current needs.
-Since then safety requirements related to the underground operation and practical considerations favoring modern electronic detectors have prevented new experimental measurements of high statistics $\nu(\bar \nu)$-H samples.
+The available data from $\nu(\bar \nu)$-H interactions were collected by the early bubble chamber experiments ANL 12-foot~\cite{Barish:1977qk}, BNL 7-foot~\cite{Fanourakis:1980si}, FNAL E31~\cite{Derrick:1981zb} and E45~\cite{Bell:1978ta}, CERN WA21~\cite{WA21:1990dkk} and WA24~\cite{BEBCTSTNeutrino:1983vyc}.
+In spite of the excellent experimental resolution of those measurements, the overall statistics is limited to a total of about 16k $\nu$-H and 9k $\bar \nu$-H CC interactions.
+Since then safety requirements related to the underground operation and practical considerations have prevented new measurements of high statistics $\nu(\bar \nu)$-H samples.

-In this paper we propose a novel approach for precision measurements of $\nu(\bar \nu)$-H Charged Current (CC) interactions, which is both simple and safe to implement.
-Interactions on hydrogen are extracted by subtracting measurements on a dedicated graphite (pure C) target from those on a dedicated CH$_2$ plastic target, within a low-density high resolution detector.
-This concept appears to be a viable and realistic alternative to the use of liquid H$_2$ detectors to obtain high statistics samples of (anti)neutrino interactions on hydrogen.
+In this paper we discuss a novel approach for precision measurements of $\nu(\bar \nu)$-H Charged Current (CC) interactions, which is both safe and inexpensive to implement~\cite{Petti:2022bzt,Petti:2019asx,Petti:2023osk}.
+Interactions on hydrogen are extracted by subtracting measurements on dedicated graphite (pure C) targets from those on CH$_2$ plastic targets, integrated within a low-density high resolution detector.
+The concept appears to be a viable and realistic alternative to liquid H$_2$ detectors.

 This paper is organized as follows.
-In Sec.~\ref{sec:targets} we discuss how we can achieve a control of (anti)neutrino targets comparable to electron scattering experiments, as well as the basic concept of the subtraction between CH$_2$ and C targets.
-In Sec.~\ref{sec:Hsele} we present a detailed kinematic selection of $\nu(\bar \nu)$-H interactions from the CH$_2$ plastic target for various event topologies.
-In Sec.~\ref{sec:disc} we discuss our results and in Sec.~\ref{sec:sum} we summarize our findings.
+In Sec.~\ref{sec:targets} we discuss the detection technique and the basic concept of the subtraction between CH$_2$ and C targets.
+In Sec.~\ref{sec:Hsele} we present a detailed kinematic selection of $\nu(\bar \nu)$-H interactions from the CH$_2$ plastic target for various event topologies, and in Sec.~\ref{sec:disc} we discuss our results.